act65/masters-thesis/notes/model-service.md

 - driving,
 - poverty.

 What service would help me solve them?
-Well, if I had an accurate, efficient model of the world, then I could simply simulate, search for 'valuable' policies and states.
-I could plan ahead.
+Well, if I had an accurate, efficient model of the world, then I could simply simulate, search for 'valuable' states and policies to reach them.
+In short, I could plan ahead.

 ***